 Bluetooth technology is being used more frequently in the United States.
 It enhances a range of devices and services that people have integrated into their everyday routines.
 But Bluetooth has the potential of making you more vulnerable to cyber attacks.

 Be sure to turn your connectivity settings off when you are done using your synced devices or when you are visiting a public place (like shopping areas, parks, and even your university campus).
-Public places are frequently visited by scammers who can easily connect to your device via Bluetooth.
+Public places are popular targets for scammers, who can easily connect to your device via Bluetooth.
 This could put your personal information at risk without you even knowing.
 Luckily, this is an easy risk to avoid.
 Just remember to double-check that your Bluetooth is off when you are not using it (which has the added bonus of saving your battery).

 Update Operating Systems